Gravy – Technique

 Heather says:

-*Be sure to scrape all the browned bits from the bottom, these are packed with flavor!
+*Be sure to scrape all the browned bits from the bottom.
+These are packed with flavor!

 Heat 2 1/2 TBSPs of fat (skimmed from the drippings) in a skillet over medium heat.
-Stir in 1/4 cup flour, stirring constantly with a wooden spatula*.
+Stir in 1/4 cup flour, constantly stirring with a wooden spatula*.
 If you don’t have 2 1/2 TBSPs of fat, butter or bacon grease can be used in addition to or instead of skimmed drippings.

 *You can use a rubber one, but I find it easier to break up any lumps with a wooden one.

 The fat and flour will make a thick paste, keep stirring it over medium heat until the roux (that’s what it’s called) darkens several shades.
 This step eliminates a pasty, floury taste.
-Your arm may get, tired, but keep stirring.
+Your arm may get tired, but keep stirring.
 Call in a stunt double if you have to.

 Now, very slowly add 2 cups of the broth/pan drippings to your roux.
 Start with just a few tablespoons and stir them in completely.
 Add a little more and stir that in.
-Each time you add broth you may add a slightly larger amount.
-If you add the liquid too quickly you’ll end up with lumpy gravy, so be patient Daniel-san.
+Each time you add broth, you may add a slightly larger amount.
+If you add the liquid too quickly, you’ll end up with lumpy gravy, so be patient, Daniel-san.

-Once all of your broth has been stirred into the roux bring the gravy to a simmer and season to taste.
+Once all of your broth has been stirred into the roux, bring the gravy to a simmer and season to taste.
 I like to add a little extra of the herbs used to flavor the main course.

 Remove from the heat and serve.

-Congratulations, gravy just like Grandma used to make.
+Congratulations, gravy, just like Grandma used to make.

-Lumpy gravy can be saved--that's what a blender is for. ;) Just blend and return to the pan and cook until it thickens.
+Lumpy gravy can be saved–that’s what a blender is for. 😉 Just blend and return to the pan and cook until it thickens.
 Works great.

 This is pretty much how I make mine, too, and it's yummy.
 Canned gravy tastes like plastic to me.
 Ick.
 Nothing beats homemade pork chop gravy made with milk instead of broth.
 Yum!